Traditional booksellers such as Barnes and Noble and Amazon require an ISBN barcode. You first obtain your ISBN number from ISBN.org

 The ISBN identifies the title or other book-like product (such as an audiobook) to which it is assigned, but also the publisher to be contacted for ordering purposes.
 If an ISBN is obtained from a company other than the official ISBN Agency, that ISBN will not identify the publisher of the title accurately.
 This can have implications for doing business in the publishing industry supply chain.

 ISBNs are assigned to publishers and self-publishers as follows: 1, 10, 100, 1,000, 10,000 or 100,000 numbers.

 When participating in the ISBN standard, publishers and self-publishers are required to report all information about titles to which they have assigned ISBNs.

-If you have an ISBN number and you need an barcode graphic made up, Nationwide Barcode can help.
+If you have an ISBN number and you need a barcode graphic made-up, Nationwide Barcode can help.